danielscholl/hol-win10/README.md

     `Add-LocalGroupMember -Group "docker-users" -Member $env:UserName`

    In Docker Settings enable the following settings.
         1. Start Docker Desktop when you login
-        1. Expose Daemon on tcp://localhost:2375 without TLS
+        2. Expose Daemon on tcp://localhost:2375 without TLS.

 - Using the Store Install Debian and execute the following commands from the bash prompt.
     ```bash